omarzer0/AnimeAZ/README.md

 - [Saving favorite Anime images to local file](https://www.youtube.com/@PhilippLackner](https://youtu.be/XWSzbMnpAgI?t=8836)) Shoutout to Philipp Lackner.

 ## Featuring
-- Shared UI for both Android and IOS (IOS is still alpha currently 11/10/2023).
+- Shared UI for both Android and IOS.
 - Single code for writing the logic of the app using Kotlin.
 - Handling paging data from network (loading initial, next, and refresh) and using it together with search functionality.
 - Add favorite Anime to a local database but save the image to a local file.